10 Gorgeous Gallery Wall Ideas that are Easy to Implement

 If you’re a bit of an art lover and can’t help but buy it on a regular basis (I hear you!), you might want to consider a gallery wall that utilises picture ledges, like the one above.

-You can either place one picture ledge above a buffet or sideboard, or you can install multiple ledges on the wall, one above the other.
+You can either place one picture ledge above a sideboard or sofa, or you can install multiple ledges on the wall, one above the other.
 It’s totally up to you, but the thing that I find most appealing is the ability to bring art in and out of the space with ease, and with minimal hooks involved.

 The leaning of the artworks also makes the space feel relaxed, but completely eye-catching at the same time.
-Image Credit.
+Image via designer trapped.

 I’m a renter myself, so I’m always pained to see heavy artworks on walls, knowing that I can’t hang them in a similar style in my own space.
 That said, a lot of the galley wall ideas in this post can be implemented with 3M hooks or similar, which go onto the wall with ease and can be pulled off without ripping the paint off with it.